ts24017/KI-ARS_Zero-Shot/src/README.md

 ## Quick Start

-1. Navigate to the project root (the folder containing the pom.xml and mvnw):
+1. Navigate to the project root:

-       cd /KI-ARS_Zero-Shot
+       cd KI-ARS_Zero-Shot

+**Note:** Make sure your terminal is located in the directory where you cloned the project (e.g., Downloads or Desktop).

 2. Start the backend using the Maven wrapper: